erthward/geonomics/docs/source/params.rst

-This defines either the final raster of the :py:`Landscape` change event (with valid values being a :py:`numpy.ndarray` or a string pointing to a valid raster file, i.e. a file that can be read by :py:`osgeo.gdal.Open`);
+This defines either the final raster of the :py:`Landscape` change event (with valid values being a :py:`numpy.ndarray` or a string pointing to a valid raster file, i.e. a file that can be read by :py:`rasterio.open`);
 or the stepwise series of changes to be made over the course of the :py:`Landscape` change event (with the valid value being a string pointing to a directory full of valid raster files).